- There are several types of fat in the food we eat: unsaturated (monounsaturated and polyunsaturated), saturated, and trans fat.

 What are the different types of dietary fat?

-The four main types of fat found in food are monounsaturated fat, polyunsaturated fat, saturated fat, and trans fat.
-Most foods have more than one type of fat, but in different balances (or amounts).
+The four main types of fat found in food are monounsaturated fat, polyunsaturated fat, saturated fat, and trans-fat.
+Most foods have a combination of different fats, but in different amounts.

 Monounsaturated fat is a “heart healthy” type of fat.
 Research shows that monounsaturated fats may help to decrease LDL (“bad”) cholesterol and increase HDL (“good”) cholesterol.